WELCOME TO HOUSTON SLEEP ASSOCIATES

 TYPES OF SLEEP APNEA?

-If sleep apnea only deprived you (and the person one pillow over) of restful sleep each night, then that would be reason enough to seek treatment.
-However, that’s only the beginning of problems associated with the condition.
+If sleep apnea only deprived you (and the person one pillow over you) of rest, that would be reason enough to seek treatment.
+However, that’s only the beginning of the sleep problems associated with the condition each night.

-Sleep apnea episodes can occur dozens of times each night, and every time, your breathing is interrupted.
-These pauses in breathing can last for several seconds and often end without, therefore, can mean hours and hours of lost sleep night after night. a loud snort or cough to restart breathing.
-Although you may have no recollection of these episodes in the morning, your body and brain do slightly awaken each time.
+Sleep apnea episodes can occur dozens of times each night, and your breathing is interrupted every time.
+These pauses in breathing can last for several seconds and often end without, therefore, can mean hours and hours of lost sleep night after night—a loud snort or cough to restart breathing.
+Although you may not recall these episodes in the morning, your body and brain do slightly awaken each time.
 The cumulative effect, therefore, can mean hours and hours of lost sleep night after night.

-Please refer to our Sleep Articles for a more in-depth perspective of sleep apnea.
+Please have a look at our Sleep Articles for a more in-depth perspective on sleep apnea.

 ORAL APPLIANCE THERAPY

-The most common form of this medical condition is obstructive sleep apnea.
-In this case, the back of your tongue and other soft tissues in your throat obstruct your airway.
-This obstruction is what causes snoring; as air moves past constricted tissue, that loud and annoying sound ensues.
+The most common form of this medical condition is obstructive sleep apnea, in which the back of the tongue and other soft tissues in the throat obstruct the airway.
+This obstruction causes snoring when air moves past the constricted tissue.

 For years, the only treatment for obstructive sleep apnea was a CPAP—Continuous Positive Air Pressure—machine.
-However, the mask that must be worn with a CPAP machine is uncomfortable for many patients, and the noises the machinery makes can be difficult to live with.
+However, the mask worn with a CPAP machine is uncomfortable for many patients, and the machinery's noises can be difficult to live with.
 Today, Houston Sleep Associates can design a custom-made oral appliance that gently shifts your lower jaw forward instead.
-This small movement opens the airway so you can breathe easily and sleep peacefully.
-Worn nightly, an oral appliance can eliminate the symptoms of sleep apnea and help you avoid other illnesses and diseases.
+This slight movement opens the airway so you can breathe easily and sleep peacefully.
+Worn nightly, an oral appliance can eliminate sleep apnea symptoms and help you avoid other illnesses and diseases.

 SLEEP APNEA SYMPTOMS